vestby96/ACIT4420-Exam/README.md

 5. Error Handling: Implement custom error handling to manage runtime issues like file not found, invalid inputs, or network errors.
 6. Regular expressions: Use regular expressions for tasks such as input validation, data parsing, or pattern matching where applicable.
 7. Testing: Write unit tests for your functions or classes using pytest.
 Ensure that your tests cover various scenarios and edge cases. (optional)

+## General notes
+- The project is contained in a single package including all tasks.